How can we help?

 Variable rate loans

-ING Variable Home Loan interest rates for existing owner occupier and investor borrowers will decrease by 0.25% p.a. from 4 March 2025.
+ING Variable Home Loan interest rates for new and existing owner occupier and investor borrowers will decrease by 0.25% p.a. from 3 June 2025.

 Repayment amounts

-Principal and interest minimum repayments will change from 15 March 2025.
+Principal and interest loans: principal-and-interest repayment amounts will change from 27 June 2025.

-What could this mean for you?
-With a decrease to ING Variable Home Loan interest rates, existing customers on principal and interest payments are likely to see a reduction in their minimum repayment amount.
-For example, a customer with a $500,000.00 Mortgage Simplifier home loan and 25 years left on their loan term could save $76 per month on their minimum repayments with a new rate of 5.89% p.a. (comparison rate 5.92% p.a.).
+What this could mean for you.
+A reduction to variable rates means your principal and interest minimum repayment amount is likely to decrease.
+For example, if you had 25 years left on a $500,000.00 Mortgage Simplifier, you could save $75 a month on your minimum repayments based on a new rate of 5.64% p.a. (comparison rate 5.67% p.a.).
 This calculation assumes that the customer does not exceed or fail to meet their minimum repayments, and that no changes are made to the customer's loan account.

 Checking your current and new rate and repayments

-You can check your current ING Home Loan interest rate and repayment amount anytime by logging into your ING app or online banking at ing.com.au
+You can check your current interest rate and repayment amount anytime by logging into your home loan account using the ING app or online banking.

-How do I find out my new interest rate before the effective date?
+Working out your new rate before the effective date

-To calculate what your new interest rate will be from 4 March 2025, all you have to do is:
+Follow these steps to calculate what your new interest rate will be from 3 June 2025.

 ING App

-3. Select the interest tab to find your current interest rate
+3. Tap the ‘Interest’ tab to find your current interest rate

-4. Follow the below calculation to work out your interest rate
+4. Follow the calculation below to work out your new interest rate

 Online banking

-3. Your current interest rate is displayed here
+3. Your current interest rate is displayed at the top

-4. Follow the below calculation to work out your interest rate
+4. Follow the calculation below to work out your new interest rate

 Savings interest rate changes